manifoldfinance/java/images/ubuntu/openjdk17/jdk/README.md

-## Fabric8 Java Base Image OpenJDK 17 (JRE)
+## Fabric8 Java Base Image OpenJDK 17 (JDK)

-This image is based on CentOS and provides OpenJDK 17 (JRE)
+This image is based on Ubuntu and provides OpenJDK 17 (JDK)

 It includes: